 Residues from the forestry and wood products industry and MSW are typically used to produce electricity and heat.
-These feedstocks are burned directly in a boiler to produce steam that is used to drive a turbine to generate electricity or steam that is used directly for heat.
+These feedstocks are burned directly in a boiler to produce steam that is either used directly for heat or steam used to drive a turbine to generate electricity.

 The other sources of organic waste-based energy that are currently in use all take advantage of the production of biogas that contains a significant percentage of methane as the waste breaks down through either natural or managed decay processes.
-This is the case for landfill gas, livestock manure or municipal wastewater that is processed through an anaerobic digester.
+This is the case for landfill gas, livestock manure or municipal wastewater that is processed through anaerobic digestion.